K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ### <div id='2.3.4'> 2.3.4.
 VCAP_SERVICES Environment Setting Information

 Service creation/binding is performed on an open platform to use the service.
-Must obtain VCAP_SERVICES configuration information to use the associated services.
+User must obtain VCAP_SERVICES configuration information to use the associated services.
 This information contains all the information needed to access the service, including the Host address/port, username, and password to connect.

 1. Check the information of the connected service
 Use CF cli to check the information connected with the service.
 Instead of putting this information directly into the source, bring VCAP information from the source and set it up initially.